 Even worse, cravings for substances like benzos and Xanax are often more intense on the female body, which can make women even more susceptible to abusing drugs.
 The differences in male and female biology are the main contributing factors here.
 A woman’s opioid sensors are typically more sensitive than those of most men.
-As a result, they are more likely to become addicted to substances like opiates and alcohol.
+As a result, they are more likely to develop heroin addiction or dependence to substances like other opiates and alcohol.

 Even worse, their cravings will be more intense than in men and harder to combat.
 You may have experienced this situation with a drug as simple as nicotine.
 For example, let’s say both you and your husband smoked cigarettes for about the same amount of time.
 You both decide to quit, and he seems to have little trouble with cravings.
 On the other hand, you are constantly bombarded with nic fits and can’t seem to keep relapsing into your smoking habit.